Trade Forex Trading

 Other Forex Minor Currency Pairs Combined = 33 % of all turnover

-On the other hand, all the other currency pairs, also known as minor forex pairs or currency crosses only make 33% of all daily trade transactions turnover & are said to be illiquid, meaning they do not have a lot of volatility & as such most of their currency price movements are choppy or range bound.
-These means that the minor forex pairs are the most hard to analyze using analysis studies because they don't show defined market trend movements in one particular direction (they do not move in a trend).
+On the other hand, all the other forex currency pairs, also known as minor forex currency pairs or forex currency crosses only make 33% of all daily forex trade transactions turnover and are said to be illiquid, meaning they do not have a lot of volatility and as such most of their currency price movements are choppy or range bound.
+These means that the minor currency pairs are the most hard to analyze using forex technical analysis studies because they do not show defined market trend movements in one particular direction (they do not move in a forex trend).

-For Example by just trading EURUSD then a currency trader will be participating on 85 + 40 = 125% of all trade transaction volume, which is two-thirds of all currency trades.
-This is another reason why some traders just stick to the EURUSD alone.
+For Example by just trading EURUSD then a forex currency trader will be participating on 85 + 40 = 125% of all forex trade transaction volume, which is two-thirds of all forex currency trade transactions.
+This is another reason why some forex traders just stick to the EURUSD alone.